jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Thunder Behemoth.md

 RacialMods: +10 Perception
 Languages: Aklo (cannot speak)
 SQ:
+SpecialAbilities:
+  Mighty Roar (Su): >
-SpecialAbilities: Mighty Roar (Su) Every 1d4 rounds as a standard action, a thunder behemoth can issue a mighty roar in a 60-foot cone that duplicates the effect of an empowered greater shout (Fortitude DC 30 half ).
+    Every 1d4 rounds as a standard action, a thunder behemoth can issue a mighty roar in a 60-foot cone that duplicates the effect of an empowered greater shout (Fortitude DC 30 half ).
 This is a sonic effect.
 The save DC is Constitution-based.
+  Rock Spitting (Ex): >
-Rock Spitting (Ex) A thunder behemoth can spit rocks from the essentially inexhaustible store in its gizzard.
+    A thunder behemoth can spit rocks from the essentially inexhaustible store in its gizzard.
 It can spit up to four rocks as a standard action, with a range increment of 60 feet.
 A creature that is critically hit by one of these rocks must make a DC 38 Fortitude save to resist being stunned for 1 round.
 The save DC is Strength-based.
+  Swallow Whole (Ex): >
-Swallow Whole (Ex) A thunder behemoth has five stomachs and can shunt a swallowed victim into any one of them (usually choosing an empty stomach).
+    A thunder behemoth has five stomachs and can shunt a swallowed victim into any one of them (usually choosing an empty stomach).
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: